Senior Executive Programme

 Participants will be able to demonstrate a high level of achievement in their career to date.
 Executive directors and senior line managers, including general managers and functional heads from medium and large companies, have made up the majority of attendees on this programme in recent years.
 The programme is aimed at high calibre individuals with 10 years experience from private, public, for profit and not for profit organisations.
 Participants will have a desire to enhance an already impressive track record through a hunger to learn and to gain exposure to new ideas and strategic perspectives.

-The SEP also accepts individuals who already are, or are targeted to become senior team members in thier organisations.
-View our Individual Brochure for more information.
+The SEP also accepts individuals who already are, or are targeted to become senior team members in their organisations.

 Email us today at email@example.com